What is a fraud alert?

 How do fraud alerts work?

-Fraud Alerts are a great way to reduce your chances that someone else gets access to credit in the event you're not able.
+Fraud Alerts are a great way to reduce your chances that someone else gets access to credit in the event you're not able to.
 They require lenders to contact before they open up any new lines of crap for someone, which means if there's an emergency and we need something quick - like buying toothpaste at Walmart- then it won't happen without checking first!

 Fraud alerts can last from one to seven years, depending on the type.
 You are only charged for this service if you request it with any of three credit bureaus online or by phone and they will provide confirmation once your account has been activated

-A great way that helps prevent identity theft is through fraud alert notifications- these services cost nothing but provide peace of mind knowing there's an extra layer between yourself as well as those trying would do harm In order words recommend getting them!
+A great way that helps prevent identity theft is through fraud alert notifications- these services cost nothing but provide peace of mind knowing there's an extra layer between yourself as well as those trying would harm In order words recommend getting them!

 Standard fraud alerts